↑ Back/Next ↑

-There is a wide variety of knife choices they come in different designs, steel, form, size and brand name.
+There is a wide variety of knife choices they come in different designs, steel, form, size, and brand name.
 You have Damascus pattern or hammered Damascus finish etc. the list goes on and on.
 What is VG-Max, VG10, German steel, AUS-10?
 I will explain everything on this page.
 The knife I can recommend to anyone that is looking for a new knife so that they can start cooking is the chef’s knife.

 Why do I recommend the chef’s knife?
 They are versatile and can be used for the majority of the task in the kitchen.
 You can use it to rock chop, slice, push cut, tip slice, etc. The only thing you should not do is chopping through hard bones or frozen food.
-I did chop through bones when I worked at the restaurant and the German Wusthof Chef’s knife could handle it without chipping the blade.
+I did chop through chicken bones when I worked at the restaurant and the German Wusthof Chef’s knife could handle it without chipping the blade.
 However, they were the knife from the restaurant and not my personal knife.
 I simply will not cut through bones or frozen food with my own knives.
 The knife sharpness will decrease super fast if you do that.

 Note: I do recommend a Chef’s knife but in the western cuisine we only know one type of chef’s knife which has a rounder belly profile compared to other knives.
 I prefer a straighter profile and therefore I prefer, the Chinese all-purpose cleaver also called the Chinese chef’s knife.
-I also like the Bunka, Kiritsuke, Gyuto or the Santoku knife.
+I also like the Bunka, Gyuto or the Santoku knife.
 So despite recommending a chef’s knife, there are a lot of variations than the standard ”western chef’s knife” that we know.

 Each cuisine has its own knife!

 When I say ”chef’s knife” in this article I do not mean the standard Western/German Chef’s knife.
 It can be anything from a Santoku to a Chinese Cleaver but more on that later in my next article ”types of knives”.
 Like I said my definition of a ”chef’s knife” goes further than the typical traditional western/german chef’s knife profile.
 The cuisine that you plan to cover has a major impact on the knife that is more suitable for you.
 An easy example to see the differences in cuisines is with the fish dishes.
 In Japan, they eat raw fish (not pre-seasoned or smoked) and it requires extreme sharpness to keep the fish fresh.
-In western cuisine, we mostly eat cooked fish filets no head’s attached and only the filet with all the bones removed.
+In the western cuisine, we mostly eat cooked fish filets no head’s attached and only the filet with all the bones removed.
 In China, they don’t eat anything that is raw, even cucumbers are mostly cooked before they eat it.
-Their fish is mostly scaled and they will steam or deep fry the complete fish with skin, head, tail and all the bones still intact.
+Their fish is mostly scaled and they will steam or deep fry the complete fish with skin, head, tail, and all the bones still intact.

 Note: This is a small example to explain the differences in traditional cuisines.
 Now with modern cuisine, we now smoke raw fish.
 And also with the fusion cuisines, we can now see a shift in flavor palates.
 Even in China, they are now serving salads in their fusion kitchens.
 Mostly the ”Millennials” are shifting towards a fusion cuisine.
-Traditional cuisines still have its place but you will see more and more fusion cuisines.
-The Millenials in Japan still loves sushi but they also love Italian food.
-So they modified their Pizza with to the flavor palate of Japanese people and therefore it is a fusion between Italy and Japan.
+Traditional cuisines still have their place but you will see more and more fusion cuisines.
+The Millenials in Japan still love sushi but they also love Italian food.
+So they modified their Pizza with the flavor palate of Japanese people and therefore it is a fusion between Italy and Japan.

 The length of the knife